Caldwell, Idaho: Arts and culture

 Caldwell has held an annual Indian Creek Festival every September since 2003.
 The event includes a fun run and a tug of war.
 Indian Creek Plaza, located in downtown Caldwell, includes an ice ribbon each winter, as well as many events throughout the year.

 Parks and recreation

-Caldwell has 12 city parks, two golf courses (Purple Sage and Fairview), a city pool, and two skateparks.
+Caldwell has 12 city parks, two golf courses (Purple Sage and Fairview), a city pool, and three skateparks.

 Education

 Caldwell has five secondary schools—including Caldwell High School and Vallivue High School—and six elementary schools.

-The College of Idaho is located in Caldwell and is one of the oldest four-year institutions in the state.

 Infrastructure

-Caldwell Industrial Airport is located southeast of downtown.
+Caldwell Executive Airport is located southeast of downtown.

-Caldwell has a high-quality water system, which remained untreated and met all federal guidelines until the 1990s when the Federal Government mandated chlorination.